-|Official Title:||Safety and Feasibility of Perihepatic Phlebotomy During Hepatic Resections|
+|Official Title:||A Pilot Study of Perihepatic Phlebotomy During Hepatic Resections|

-|Estimated Study Completion Date :||December 2013|
+|Estimated Study Completion Date :||December 2018|

 Experimental: Pts having liver or colon surgery